Bayswater railway station, Perth

+Bayswater railway station is a suburban rail station in Bayswater, a suburb of Perth, Western Australia.
+It is the junction station for Transperth's Midland, Airport, and Ellenbrook lines.

-The station first opened in 1896, with two side platforms, and an adjacent goods yard.
+The station first opened in 1896 on the Perth to Midland railway with two side platforms and an adjacent goods yard.
 It served as the junction station for the Belmont spur line between 1896 and 1956.
-The station was rebuilt as an island platform just to the north in the late 1960s when the Midland line was converted from narrow gauge to dual gauge; the standard gauge trains were unable to fit between the side platforms.
+Bayswater station was rebuilt as an island platform just to the north in the late 1960s when the Midland line was converted from narrow gauge to dual gauge; the standard gauge trains were unable to fit between the side platforms.
 Around that time, the goods yard closed.